The Best Museums in and Around Charleston, SC

 Address: The Museum at Market Hall, 188 Meeting St, Charleston SC

-With thousands of men rolling into town to sign up for the war, they were sent to this recruiting station known today as the Confederate Museum.
-Here is where they collected their supplies and weapons and received their orders.
-Remarkably, through the cooperation of numerous historical societies, many soldiers returned these wartime belongings along with diaries, flags, and more to donate to this museum that opened in 1899.
+The thousands of men rolling into town to sign up for service in the Civil War were sent to this recruiting station above the historic Charleston City Market.
+Here, they collected their supplies and weapons and received their orders.
+Remarkably, through the cooperation of numerous historical societies, many soldiers returned these wartime belongings, along with diaries, flags, and more, to this museum that opened in 1899.
+It’s known today as the Confederate Museum.
+It displays the effects of these soldiers.

 Fort Sumter National Monument